zethra/rush/README.md

 into smaller submodules and grouping functions better, so as to make rush more viable and make code easier to maintain.

+I also just switched to using copperline for getting input from the command line and it's written in Rust meaning it's way safer than what I was attempting to do.

 ###Planned but not implemented:
 - [ ] Better error handling using try!()
 - [ ] cd - functionality